abikirkham/the-soul-train/README.md

 This project, *The Soul Train*, is deployed using GitHub pages using the following process,

-### Pushing my changes
+### Updating my changes

 git add <file> - This command was used to add the file(s) to the staging area before they are committed.

 git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.

-git push - This command was used to push all committed code to the remote repository on github.
+git push - This command was used to update all committed code to the remote repository on github.

 ### Deploying a GitHub Repository via GitHub Pages